 GREG FREEMAN

 Greg Freeman is a former newspaper sub-editor, and now the news and reviews editor for the poetry website Write Out Loud.
 His debut pamphlet collection, Trainspotters, was published by Indigo Dreams in 2015.
-He co-runs a monthly open mic poetry night in Woking, Surrey.
+He recently moved to Northumberland but still co-comperes a monthly poetry night in Woking, Surrey, via Zoom.
 He watched the second half of England's World Cup drubbing against Germany in a pub in Ludlow with the-then poet laureate, Carol Ann Duffy; and with hundreds of others, contributed vocals on Chuck Berry's no 1 hit, 'My Ding-A-Ling'.

 |